Raising London Circuit

 Main works on the project are progressing following the closure of the southern part of London Circuit between Edinburgh Avenue and Constitution Avenue and the two cloverleaf exits west of Commonwealth Avenue.
 Traffic lights have been added on Vernon Circle and at the Coranderrk Street roundabout to help with traffic flow during construction.
 A new footpath has been built on City Hill to maintain active travel connections between the east and west sides of the city.

-A temporary road, or side track, is now in operation to divert Commonwealth Avenue traffic between Parkes Way and Vernon Cirlce.
-This temporary road allows for two lanes of traffic to be kept in each direction on Commonwealth Avenue during peak hours while major works progress on London Circuit.
+Temporary roads, or side tracks, divert Commonwealth Avenue traffic between Parkes Way and Vernon Circle.
+These temporary roads allows for two lanes of traffic to be kept in each direction on Commonwealth Avenue during peak hours while major works progress on London Circuit.
+Shared paths along the temporary roads allow cyclists, pedestrians and other active travellers to safely reach the Lake and the places where they work, live and play.

 Site Compound Map-01